-10 Lessons On Active Friendship, Four Years Later
+10 Lessons On Active Friendship, Four Years Post-Pandemic

 Is it actually possible to make real friends as an adult or are we stuck with the friends we made in our teens and 20s?
 I’ve spent a decent amount of time browsing blog posts and forums about this topic and there seems to be a general struggle among adults over 30 to make lasting and quality friendships.
 We’re still bombarded by the TV series friend groups that seem to have endless free time to hang out and resolve their conflicts in their hip, exposed-brick apartments.
 We all know that isn’t real life, but…. can’t we do better than slapping likes on Instagram stories and calling it a day?
 There must be a happy medium, right?

 Over these last four years I’ve been refining my ideas about connection as I’ve changed and grown and met many different people.
-Here are ten lessons I’ve taken away from the process of trying to establish active friendships as an adult in a foreign country.
+Here are ten lessons I’ve taken away from the process of trying to establish active friendships as an adult in a foreign country, especially after a global pandemic.

 So…. after all these hours and meetups and evaluating people, how do you know if someone is the right kind of active friend for you?
 I’m not sure I have it completely figured out, but there are some people that I just feel right with.
 Why?
 Here are three common pillars: